Popular (The Weeknd, Playboi Carti and Madonna song): Music video and live performance

 second leg of his After Hours til Dawn Tour.

 An official music video for the song premiered on February 15, 2024, exclusively on Fortnite.
-The video was filmed in August 2023, and features shots between the Weeknd dancing and drinking at the Hatfield House, Madonna dancing and rolling around on a sofa in a high-rise apartment, Playboi Carti dancing around a Mercedes-Benz Maybach, and also additional scenes throughout Scotland such as the Dundas Castle.
+The video was filmed in August 2023, and features shots between the Weeknd dancing and drinking at Hatfield House, Madonna dancing and rolling around on a sofa in a high-rise apartment, Playboi Carti dancing around a Mercedes-Benz Maybach, and also additional scenes throughout Scotland such as the Dundas Castle.
 The video was released a week later on YouTube.
+On December 4, 2025, the video reached 100 million views on YouTube, making Madonna the first female artist in history, and second to Michael Jackson to have a music video achieve this feat in five different decades.